This post may contain affiliate links. Please read my full disclosure

 And I spent many, many hours looking through and testing the themes.
 Fun but exhausting.

 A lot of the so-called blog experts will tell you to buy a theme.
 I honestly don’t know why.
 I suppose so they make a little bit of a commission by referring you to a particular theme developer.
 To me, buying a theme isn’t necessary because WordPress has made the effort to screen every theme they have in their repository.
 And did I mention there are a lot of them to look through and test before you install ?

 What It Really Takes to Start A Blog To Make Money

-So now that you have all the technical bones taken care of, I want to get into the real nitty-gritty of starting a blog to make money.
+So now that I’ve gone over all the technical stuff, I want to get into the real nitty-gritty of starting a blog to make money.

 First of all, don’t think you’ll be making passive income with a blog.
 Why?
 Because passive income is money that comes in on a regular basis with little effort.
 In the beginning, a blog is not a source of passive income.
-Expect to work at least 30 hours a week brainstorming ideas, writing and re-writing your articles, editing images and doing research.
+You can easily work at least 30 hours a week brainstorming ideas, writing and re-writing your articles, editing images and doing research.
 This is a never ending process so saying your blog is a passive way to make money is plain wrong.

 Third, when you think you know everything about running a blog, think again.
 Changes are always happening with the search engines, social networks, and advertising options.
 You have to keep learning and trying new things.